Read in 7 minutes

 Update username button.

-The next time you will login to your GitLab dashboard you will need to enter the new username.
+The next time you log in to your GitLab dashboard you will need to enter the new username.

 4. Adding SSH Key